 What an interesting week it's been: there have been new reveals, staff shake-ups, bold statements, a new Phantom, an old name reborn and much more.

-It feels like we’ve heard the rumours of a successor to the Honda S2000 enough times for them to no longer be taken seriously, but these patents have ignited the whole thing over again.
+Honda’s baby NSX patents.
+It feels like we’ve heard the rumours of a successor to the Honda S2000 enough times for the rumours to stop being taken seriously, but these patents have just ignited the whole thing over again.
 What style too: hard, dramatic lines, vents and a stunning set of rear louvres.
 Can this one be real, please, Honda?

+Nissan Qashqai.
 With one on every street corner, it’s hard to ignore the Qashqai.
 Which, to some, has made it irritatingly commonplace.
 On driving the new one, though, I can confirm it’s rather good.
 Far more refined than you’d expect, with everything feeling appropriate and just so.
 Colour me converted.

-Read the rest of the review here.
+Toyota Yaris GRMN.
 It’s good to see Toyota finally getting interesting, with some risky models like the C-HR and Yaris GRMN.
-It’s safe to say the risk paid off in the former, and our drive of the GRMN confirms it has in the latter too.
-Just a shame they’re not making many of them - that’d really upset the mini-hot-hatch status quo.
+Safe to say the risk paid off in the former, and our drive of the GRMN confirms that it has in the latter too.
+Just a shame they’re not making many of them - that would really upset the mini-hot-hatch status quo.

 Rolls-Royce Cullinan.
 It’s taking shape, slowly but surely.
 This one has divided opinion both among our readership and in the office, but I’m firmly on Team Cullinan.
 Those second-generation Range Rover lines and the promise of Rolls-Royce comfort, while sitting high and (maybe) off the beaten track, are compelling to say the least.